 It has been used to help prevent not only stretch marks but also help keep skin looking young, due to its anti aging properties and is able to promote the healing of burns while minimizing any scarring.
 Shea Butter can also protect against inflammations.
 If you do have a minor burn or cut you can apply the Shea Butter directly to it.
 You can also apply Shea Butter to sunburn to promote healing and to help decrease the pain from this condition.

 Other uses include helping to promote relief from eczema, reducing razor irritation and helping to alleviate rashes, including diaper rash.
 It can be used in hair treatments to impart a luxurious sheen to hair and to moisturize dry scalp.
 It is also able to protect skin from the elements and protect the scalp from chemical processing.

 Shea Butter is excellent when used on dry skin and is considered to be possibly the most naturally moisturizing product that you can use.
 For those with sensitive and easily irritated skin, the uncolored and unscented variety of Shea Butter should be used.
-Shea Butter does not usually cause allergic reactions and therefore can be used on areas which are particularly sensitive such as the skin around the eyes and mucous membranes.
-Our Shea Butter is cold pressed which means that is has not been extracted using solvents and chemicals.
-This creates a product which is almost as natural as a refined type of Shea Butter can be.
-It is also non greasy.
+Shea Butter does not usually cause allergic reactions and therefore can be used on areas which are particularly sensitive such as the skin around the eyes.
+Our Shea Butter is cold pressed which means that it has not been extracted using solvents and chemicals.
+This creates a product which is almost as natural as a refined type of Shea Butter can be, it is also non greasy.